apache/druid/docs/querying/datasource.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-Union datasources allow you to treat two or more table datasources as a single datasource.
-The datasources being unioned
+Unions allow you to treat two or more tables as a single datasource.
+In SQL, this is done with the UNION ALL operator
+applied directly to tables, called a ["table-level union"](sql.md#table-level).
+In native queries, this is done with a
+"union" datasource.

+With SQL [table-level unions](sql.md#table-level) the same columns must be selected from each table in the same order,
+and those columns must either have the same types, or types that can be implicitly cast to each other (such as different
+numeric types).
+For this reason, it is more robust to write your queries to select specific columns.

-do not need to have identical schemas.
-If they do not fully match up, then columns that exist in one table but not
+With the native union datasource, the tables being unioned do not need to have identical schemas.
+If they do not fully
-another will be treated as if they contained all null values in the tables where they do not exist.
+match up, then columns that exist in one table but not another will be treated as if they contained all null values in

-The list of "dataSources" must be nonempty.
-If you want to query an empty dataset, use an [`inline` datasource](#inline)
-instead.

-Union datasources are not available in Druid SQL.
+the tables where they do not exist.

+In either case, features like expressions, column aliasing, JOIN, GROUP BY, ORDER BY, and so on cannot be used with
+table unions.

 Refer to the [Query execution](query-execution.md#union) page for more details on how queries are executed when you
 use union datasources.